-When to you get the chance to swim in the Arctic Ocean?
+When do you get the chance of a lifetime to swim in the Arctic Ocean?

 They have a neato monument designated at the end of the road.

 Unlike our trip to Prudhoe Bay Alaska, we didn’t need an escort to the Arctic Ocean.
 Here in Tuk, Canada, they let you drive your POS van right up to the shore line.
 Kinda cool.

 We scoped out a spot to take a dip.
 Our tour guide, Roger, told us to make sure to swim on the left side of the peninsula.
 Other tourists were dipping their toes in the right side, which was the fresh water bay, not the ocean.
 We didn’t drive this far just to dip our toes in the wrong water.
 We are GOING SWIMMING.